sarahmoshfeghi/sarahmoshfeghi/README.md

 ---

 ## 🌟 About Me
-🎹 **Hobbies:** Traveling, mountain climbing, playing the piano, and listening to music.
+🎹 **Hobbies:** Traveling, mountainneer, playing the piano, and listening to music.
 🔒 **Experience:**
 - 10+ years in **networking**
 - 4+ years in **security** with a focus on **automation**